 He has spent much of his career as a consulting land use economist, first with Economics Research Associates (ERA) and as Principal of an independent practice.
 During his consulting career he worked on projects in 28 U.S. states for a range of public, private, nonprofit, and institutional clients.
 He has also worked in the nonprofit arena, serving as Executive Director of the Southeast Fairfax Development Corporation and as Senior Planner for the Southern Maine Regional Planning Commission.

 A native of Rockville, Maryland, Mr. Versel earned a B.A. in Architecture from Washington University in St. Louis in 1995 and a Master of City Planning degree from the Georgia Institute of Technology in 1997.
-He is certified by the American Institute of Certified Planners and an active member of the American Planning Association and the Urban Land Institute.
+He is certified by the American Institute of Certified Planners and an active member of the American Planning Association.